dataluscorp/browser/remote/marionette/doc/Building.md

 	% ./mach bootstrap

-When you're getting asked to choose the version of Firefox you want to build, you may want to consider choosing "Firefox for Desktop Artifact Mode".
-This significantly reduces the time it takes to build Firefox on your machine (from 30+ minutes to just 1-2 minutes) if you have a fast internet connection.
+When you're getting asked to choose the version of Datalus you want to build, you may want to consider choosing "Datalus for Desktop Artifact Mode".
+This significantly reduces the time it takes to build Datalus on your machine (from 30+ minutes to just 1-2 minutes) if you have a fast internet connection.

 To perform a regular build, simply do: